KxSystems/embedPy/README.md

 ```bash
 ./configure && make test
 ```
-If you are running in an environment without Internet access, you will need to download the kdb+ [C API header file](https://raw.githubusercontent.com/KxSystems/kdb/master/c/c/k.h) manually and place it in the directory that you are building from.
+If running in an environment without Internet access, you will need to download the kdb+ [C API header file](https://raw.githubusercontent.com/KxSystems/kdb/master/c/c/k.h) manually and place it in the directory that you are building from.

 Install by placing `p.q` in `$QHOME` and `p.so` in `$QHOME/{l64|m64}`.